-(d) The deciding official must obtain legal review of all draft protest decisions as required by GSA Order ADM 5000.4, Office of General Counsel Legal Review.
+(d) The deciding official must obtain legal review of all draft protest decisions as required by GSA Order, Legal Services (ADM 5000.4A).

 - (e) The decision of the deciding official must be in writing, dated, and include the following information: - (1) Whether the protest was denied, sustained, or dismissed; and - (2) The rationale for the decision. - (f) If the deciding official sustains the protest, relief may consist of any of the following recommendations: - (1) Terminating the contract. - (2) Recompeting the requirement. - (3) Amending the solicitation. - (4) Refraining from exercising contract options.